CS-DS-125/125book/py4e_rst/01-intro.rst

    those instructions as needed throughout your program.

 It sounds almost too simple to be true, and of course it is never so simple.
-It is like saying that walking is simply “putting one foot in front of the other”.
-The “art” of writing a program is composing and weaving these basic elements together many times over to produce something that is useful to its users.
+It is like saying that walking is simply "putting one foot in front of the other".
+The "art" of writing a program is composing and weaving these basic elements together many times over to produce something that is useful to its users.